wskoly/is_empty/README.md

 else:
   #Do something else
 ```
-- Check weather a tuple is not empty using not_empty.
+- Check whether a tuple is not empty using not_empty.
 ```py
 #The function will return True in this case
 items = (1,2,3)